 Don’t let your heart sink when you go for a mortgage just because you are self-employed.

 It doesn’t need to be like this, a specialist lender will always guide you through the process personally if that’s what you prefer.
-There are some myths to dispel and some universal tips and pointers to give you to give you more confidence that a mortgage can be found for you..
+There are some myths to dispel and some universal tips and pointers to give you more confidence that a mortgage can be found for you.

 The truth: Income can also usually be assessed based on the applicant’s share of pre-tax net profit in the limited company, as well as the salary they earn.

-This figure will generally be shown under a heading: ‘Profit on Ordinary Activities before Taxation’ or ‘Operating Profit before Taxation’.
+This figure will generally be shown under the heading: ‘Profit on Ordinary Activities before Taxation’ or ‘Operating Profit before Taxation.
 This is then ordinarily added to the salary that the director earns (found under the heading: ‘Administration Costs’ Or maybe ’Outgoings’.)

 The truth: Realistically, being self-employed is virtually guaranteed to bring a mixture of good and weaker years.